pbisen/pbisen.github.io/content/Cloud/cloudformation.md

 # Advanced CloudFormation Techniques for Infrastructure Management

-At CRED, I worked extensively with CloudFormation to manage our AWS infrastructure.
+I worked extensively with CloudFormation to manage our AWS infrastructure.
 This post shares advanced techniques and best practices we developed for managing complex infrastructure at scale.

 ## The Challenge